 OK, back to the haystack analogy.
 If that's the size of the daily haystack, a call for volunteers will be unavailing.

 So, understandably, without a way to surface the needles from a haystack that large, no one even bothers to look.

 The size of the task makes the work just impossible.

 Let's continue the calculation, but only in an informal way.
 Remember that when we ran our discrimination model against a held-out set of 20,401 Enron emails, it surfaced 25 emails related to the risk, a fraction of about one-eighth of one percent, i.e., 0.0012.

 So the number of emails the system would surface as "related to the risk," when presented with 93,023 emails per day, is:

 93,023 multiplied by 0.0012 = about 112 emails per day.

-That's doable.
-We know this because, in an "Email Statistics Report, 2011-2015," the Radicati Group reported (at p.
+Wait.
+How do we know.
+We know because, in an "Email Statistics Report, 2011-2015," the Radicati Group reported (at p.
 3) that business users sent and received 121 emails per day in 2014 (on average), and expected the number to grow to 140 emails per day in 2018.